hyprwm/hyprland-wiki/pages/Configuring/Dispatchers.md

 ## Executing with rules

 The `exec` dispatcher supports adding rules.
 Please note some windows might work better, some worse.
 It records the PID of the spawned process and uses that.
-If your process e.g. forks and then the fork opens a window, this will not work.
+For example, if your process forks and then the fork opens a window, this will not work.

 The syntax is: